 - Find a sleep mask that is right for you.

-- Get a white noise machine to help disguise distracting night time noises.
+- Get a white noise machine, like the TN + Snooz machine shown below, to help disguise distracting night time noises.

 - Create a sleep ritual and be consistent.
 (That's the key!)

 - Turn down the air conditioning in your house a few degrees